Pain (MH519r)

 Glyph or Iconographic Image Description:

-This black-line drawing of the simplex glyph for the personal name Pain ("He Runs Fast") consists of three horizontal, alternating footprints in a bird's eye view.
+This black-line drawing of the simplex glyph for the personal name Pain ("He Ran Fast") consists of three horizontal, alternating footprints in a bird's eye view.
 They are headed toward the viewer's right.
 Five toe prints are evident for each footprint.

 Description, Credit: